Martine Moïse

-Martine Marie Étienne Moïse (née Joseph; born 5 June 1974) is the former First Lady of Haiti and widow of assassinated Haitian President Jovenel Moïse.
+Martine Marie Étienne Moïse (née Joseph; born 5 June 1974) is the former first lady of Haiti and widow of assassinated Haitian president Jovenel Moïse.
 She served as the first lady from 7 February 2017 to 7 July 2021.
-Moïse was wounded during the early morning attack on their home in Pétion-Ville that left her husband assassinated.
+Moïse was wounded and her husband killed in an early morning attack on their home in Pétion-Ville.

 Early life and education

 Moïse was born Martine Marie Étienne Joseph on 5 June 1974 in Port-au-Prince.
 She completed her elementary and high school studies at Roger Anglade School in Port-au-Prince in 1993.
 She then received a degree in interpretation studies at Quisqueya University in 1997.

 First Lady of Haiti

 She met her future husband, Jovenel Moïse, while both were students at Quisqueya University.
 They were married in 1996.
 Later that same year, Moïse and her husband moved to Port-de-Paix, Nord-Ouest, with the intention of working in rural development.

 She became Haiti's first lady after her husband won the November 2016 presidential election on February 7, 2017.
 During her tenure, Martine Moïse served as president of the Fondasyon Klere Ayiti, a community development organization focused on civic education and women's issues.
 In October 2017, she became president of coordination for Global Fund in Haiti, which aims to alleviate HIV/AIDS, malaria, and other public health diseases in Haiti.
 Moïse also advocated new investments in the Haitian arts and crafts industry in an effort to boost local artisans.